 National Introductory Arbitration Course

-We offer the ADR Institute of Canada 40-hour National Introductory Arbitration Training Course once per year in the Fall, alternating between Saskatoon and Regina.*
+We offer the ADR Institute of Canada 40-hour National Introductory Arbitration Training Course once per year in the Fall, alternating between Saskatoon and Regina.
+The next planned delivery will be in Fall 2022.

 COURSE DELIVERY DATES: